9 Step Guide to Stop Thyroid Fatigue in its Tracks

 Vitamin B12 shots can be a quick and effective way to consistently manage energy levels in hypothyroid patients.

 Why I like it

 - Take 5,000 mcg of Methylcobalamin every 7 days for at least 10 weeks

 - You will need 10 weeks worth of injections to saturate tissues and increase cellular B12 levels

 My Recommended Brand and Product:

 Make sure you get methylcobalamin shots in a high enough dosage for best results.
-You can purchase high quality, pharmaceutical grade methylcobalamin which comes pre-filled with needles and syringes in the box below:
+If you can't get B12 shots you can use a high-quality oral B12 formulation like the one below: